KevKodes/InstaLock/README.md

 * * * * *

-OpenEats is a spin-off to Instagram.
+Instalock is a spin-off to Instagram.
 By signing up, it allows users to view other users' profiles and see what posts have been uploaded to our database.

 [![Home Page] //